13 Ways to Inspire and Engage Younger Donors in 2024

 Why Do New, Young Donors Matter for Nonprofits?

-No matter their age, donors are paramount to the success of the entire nonprofit sector—U.S. donors gave a whopping $484.85 billion to charities in 2021.
+No matter their age, donors are paramount to the success of the entire nonprofit sector—U.S. donors gave a record-setting $557 Billion to charities in 2023.

-But without engaging potential donors early on, while their philanthropic interests are still developing, you could be missing out on a critical moment to steward them into your most loyal supporters as they reach their peak earning years and beyond.
+But without engaging potential donors early on, you could be missing out on a critical moment to steward them into your most loyal supporters as they reach their peak earning years and beyond.

 What Do Young Donors Seek from Charities?

-As your nonprofit tries out new methods for inspiring younger donors, take an optimist’s approach and don’t feel too wedded to one strategy immediately.
-It may take some trial and error to figure out which tactics make a good fit for your organization’s ethos and your donors’ interests.
-The important thing is to try and not to stress about failing once or twice.
+As your nonprofit tries out new methods for inspiring younger donors, be open to new ideas and approaches.
+It may take some experimentation to learn what’s a good fit for your donors.
+The important thing is to try and think about long-term success.

 1. Refresh your website

-Let’s face it, Millennial and Gen Z donors are unlikely to write your nonprofit a check.
-They’ll probably search on Google for your website or click a link from social media, then scan through it to help them decide whether or not to support your cause.
+Millennial and Gen Z donors are the least likely demographic to write your nonprofit a check.
+They’re more likely to do a Google search for your cause or click a link from social media, then scan through it to help them decide whether or not to support your cause.
 There is a good chance they will be using their smartphone.

 Like it or not, your website’s design will have some influence over that decision.
 Some donors will be checking to see that site is up to date and your mission statement is clearly visible.
 Others may be turned off by a website that isn’t optimized for mobile users.